lorenzomighie/3D-Camera-Calibration/README.md

 ## Data available

 For this calibration we have available:
-   - the 3D point position in world frame (arranged on a chessboard)
+   - the 3D point position in world frame (arranged on a chessboard);
-   - the initial state parameters (their initial guess)
+   - the initial state parameters (their initial guess);
    - a set of measurements, each one containing:
       * the pose of the camera with respect to the world;
       * the points measured.

-The association of the 3D point with the respective measurements is known.
+In addition association of the 3D point with the respective measurements is known.

 ## Gauss Newton Procedure